 Finding and keeping kidmin volunteers is a big job.
-But children’s ministry leaders have expert tips for accomplishing this important task.
+Thankfully, children’s ministry leaders have expert tips for accomplishing this important task.
 Keep reading for 20 tips on retaining top-notch Sunday school helpers.

-Three Dog Night taught me something valuable: “One is the loneliest number that you’ll ever do!”
-Ministry was never designed to be done by only a select few.
+Three Dog Night taught me a valuable lesson.
+“One is the loneliest number that you’ll ever do!”
+God didn’t intend for only a select few people to perform ministry.
 Our mission found in Matthew 28:19 says, “Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit.”

 That’s a big job that calls for a great team.
 The Bible says Jesus had the Spirit of God without measure.
-Yet the first thing He did when He started His earthly ministry was recruit help.
+Yet the first thing he did when starting his earthly ministry was to recruit help.
 If Jesus needed help, you and I need truckloads of it.

-Paul wrote to Timothy in 2 Timothy 2:2, “And the things you have heard me say in the presence of many witnesses entrust to reliable men who will also be qualified to teach others also.”
-Here we see four groups of people taking the message of the gospel to others.
+Paul wrote in 2 Timothy 2:2, “And the things you have heard me say in the presence of many witnesses entrust to reliable men who will also be qualified to teach others also.”
+Here four groups of people are taking gospel message to others.
 Paul taught Timothy, Timothy taught reliable men, who were to teach others also.

-In 30 years of building volunteer teams, this is what I’ve realized.
-People need to be needed more than you and I need the help.
-Raising up kidmin volunteers who stick is a win-win for the local church and for the individual!
+In 30 years of building volunteer teams, I’ve realized that people need to be needed more than we need the help.
+Raising up kidmin volunteers who stick is a win-win for the local church and for the helpers!

 Recruit People & Identify Their Gifts

-First let’s look at the key basic of volunteer management.
+First let’s look at the basics of volunteer management.

-• Encourage your team to recruit others.
-Jesus allowed His team to recruit two of the 12.
-I shouldn’t have to say this to people in the ministry, but be available and friendly.
-I’m on the lookout for potential workers at church, special meetings, Starbucks, Sam’s Club.
+- Encourage your team to recruit others.
+Jesus allowed his team to recruit two of the 12.
+So be available and friendly!
+I’m on the lookout for potential workers at special meetings, Starbucks, Sam’s Club.
 In fact, I’m on the lookout for workers everywhere I go.

-• Identify giftings you need.
+- Identify giftings you need.
 Then watch for people who display them.
 Look for people who vocationally manage people.
 Look within your organization for people to promote.
-Your answer to your need for workers isn’t always someone from the outside.
+Your answer for volunteers isn’t always someone from the outside.
 Pray team members in.

 Philippians 4:6 says, “Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God.”
 Be specific!
 Make a list of what you need and want.
-If people were no problem, where could you use a worker?
+If a lack of people were no problem, where could you use a worker?

 Make sure you qualify all candidates.
-I require potential volunteers to complete an application, submit references, allow us to do a criminal background check, and conduct an interview.
+I require potential volunteers to complete an application, submit references, let us do a criminal background check, and conduct an interview.

 20 Ways To Retain KidMin Volunteers